Dhannesh/Gesture-App/README.md

 If just one recognizer is left in the arena, that one will be the winner.
 Or at any point in time, a gesture recognizer can declare victory and that will cause that recognizer to win and all of the others to lose.
 Typically in a gesture arena, there can be only one recognizer that wins.
 You might want to change this behavior, or you might want to customize other behavior characteristics that the gesture arena displays.
 Developers can override the implementation of the gesture arena to declare multiple winners or specify other customizations.

+## Handling Tap Gestures

+Mobile application users use gestures to interact with the app.
+These gestures can be simple gestures, such as tapping on something, maybe long pressing on something, or maybe dragging something from one place to another, or flinging something away.
+All of these gestures can be handled in Flutter using a very simple gesture detector.

+The home property of the simple_gesture is set to the CustomerSubscription StatefulWidget.
+If you scroll below, you'll see that the CustomerSubscription widget is a StatefulWidget.
+It extends the StatefulWidget base class. you can see that I have a hardcoded list of names, customers who already subscribed, Alice, Bob, and James.

+This CustomerSubscription widget contains a text field where we can add new names, and it also contains a list of names of individuals who already subscribed.
+Now this text field is controlled using this nameController defined,TextEditingController.
+Within the build method of the State object, let's take a look at the basic structure of this app.
+The TextField where we can add names to subscribe is defined.

+You can see that the controller property is set to the nameController.
+As a part of the decoration of this TextField, I have a suffixIcon, that is the add Icon. you'll see, I use the ListView builder to build up the list view of customers who already subscribed.
+Its child is a ListTile.
+The leading icon for the ListTile is the check Icon so you can see a little check mark before each name, and the title is just a Text widget.
+I've defined a method called addNameToList.
+If the text in the nameController isNotEmpty, I update the current state of the widget.

+I call setState and insert the new name at the very top of the list at index 0.
+And then I call nameController.clear.
+Well, I have this handler.
+Let's configure this handler within the widget.
+Now I want the tap gesture to be detected on the plus Icon, which is why I'm going to wrap this Icon that I have set, the suffixIcon with a GestureDetector.
+Observe that the suffixIcon is now set to a GestureDetector widget.
+The GestureDetector is capable of handling many different gestures based on what callback you have configured.
+I've specified a callback for the onTap property of the GestureDetector.
+So, whatever widget this GestureDetector wraps when you tap on that widget, this callback will be invoked, addNameToList which essentially inserts a new subscriber at the very beginning of our list.
+The rest of the code for the child property is basically defining the look and feel of the add Icon.

+So, I'm going to now tap on the add icon and "givem name" has also subscribed.
+Now let's take a look at some of the other tap handlers that the GestureDetector supports.

+I'm going to set up another state variable called makeTextBlue that is initially assigned to false.
+I'm going to actually display the subscribers in the blue color when we tap down.
+So, in addition to an onTap handler, set the onTapDown property.
+The onTap handler checks to see whether a tap is complete.
+That is, you click on a widget and then you click up onTapDown is invoked when you simply tap down on a widget.
+You need not have completed the tap.
+Within the onTapDown handler, you can see that I have called setState and I set the makeTextBlue variable to true so that the text in our list will be displayed in the blue color.

+I'll now go down to the ListView and update the ListTile.
+The color of the text displayed if makeText is Blue will be the blue color, otherwise it will be displayed in black color.
+Having made this change I'm going to hot restart the app so that all of my state variables are reset.

+So, once again I have just three subscribers, Alice, Bob, and James.
+Let's now add a subscriber, Susan.
+I'm now going to tap down on the button and I'm still holding on.
+I haven't tapped up yet.
+And because tap down, changing the text color of the list items to blue was invoked, you can see that all of the list items are now displayed in blue.
+I'm holding the click.

+I'll move away from the button and release the click, so the onTap has not been triggered and Susan has not been added to the subscriber list.
+Only if the tap is complete will Susan be added.
+So, now I'm going to go ahead and tap down and complete the tap on the icon and you can see that Susan has also subscribed.
+Our list elements are still displayed in blue because makeTextBlue is still true.